brillout/wildcard-api/docs/blog/rest-rpc-custom-endpoints.md

 ##### Custom JSON endpoints

-With *custom JSON endpoints* we denote the practice of creating new and modifying custom server routes as the need arises &mdash; in an ad-hoc fashion.
+With *custom JSON endpoints* we denote the practice of creating and modifying server routes as the need arises &mdash; in an ad-hoc fashion.
+Usually,
-Usually, HTTP is used to transport and JSON to serialize the data.
+JSON is used to serialize the data and

-An API consisting of custom JSON endpoints is RPC-like but it is *not* RPC.
+HTTP to transport it.

 <details>
 <summary>